latazzajones/tashas_presentations/abstracts/seeds/increasing_diversity_by_making_friends.md

-#Increasing Diversity By Saying Hi
+#Increasing Diversity and Making Friends

 ##Summary
 Diversity and inclusion have been a hot topic for years.
 There are those who care, those who don't care and those who say they care.
 But - what if I were to tell you that there's only one thing you need to do to be a part of increasing diversity?
 What if I were to give you one task - one small and low commitment thing you can do during this conference that will make you a vital asset to any company looking to increase the diversity of their team.